steffjenl/com.ubnt.unifiprotect/README.txt

 Features:
-Use your UniFi Video cameras as motion alert sensors.
+Use your UniFi Protect cameras as motion alert sensors.
 Monitor your NVR's health in a dedicated, new NVR device.

 Supported device models: